readthedocs/readthedocs.org/docs/single_version.rst

 Effects
 -------

 Links generated on Read the Docs will now point to the proper URL.
+For example, pip will now point at ``http://pip.readthedocs.org/``, and the documentation will be served at that URL.

 Documentation at ``/<language>/<version>/`` will still be served for backwards compatability reasons.
 Our usage of :doc:`canonical` should stop these from being indexed by Google, though.